-NHS leaders accused of pressure on hospitals as Covid crisis bites

-NHS leaders accused of pressure on hospitals over leaked email as Omicron crisis bites
+NHS leaders accused of ‘bullying’ hospitals into silence over scale of Covid crisis

 Exclusive: Leaked email is ‘insult to every health worker’ say Liberal Democrats